 Explore our varied research via the reports listed below.

-Read our response to the Government's Integration Green Paper from our Policy and Research Intern, Flora.
+Read our response to the Government's 2018 Integration Green Paper.

 We are looking to learn more about the types of English language learning on offer to women, both accredited, formal, informal, and non-formal, so as to understand not only what helps women to learn English, but what gives them the confidence to use it and be empowered in their lives.
 We are particularly interested in hearing from those with an interest in women’s-only provision.